rob-g2-365/waveshare_epaper_picture_frame/README.md

 ## Introduction

 This project uses displays a image on an e-paper picture frame.
-The picture switches once perf day or controlled by the user.
+The picture switches once per day or controlled by the user.
 Included are the list of materials and how to build it.

 ![E Picture frame display](./docs/images/epicture_frame.jpg)